🇬🇧 UK skilled worker visa

 4. Losing Your Job:

-Skilled Worker Visa Requirements for Employers
+Skilled Worker Visa UK Employer Requirements

-Switching to the Skilled Worker Visa
+Switching To The Skilled Worker Visa UK

-Skilled Worker Dependants
+Skilled Worker Visa UK Dependants

 The financial requirements for dependants are: